Business Rate relief

 Mandatory Rate Relief can be granted on properties exclusively in possession of, and wholly or mainly occupied by, a Registered Charity for charitable purposes.
 The relief granted is 80 per cent of the rate charged.

-Properties occupied by Community Amateur Sports Clubs (CASCs) who are registered with the Inland Revenue will also be entitled to receive 80 per cent relief from the date of registration.
+Properties occupied by CASCs who are registered with the Inland Revenue will also be entitled to receive 80 per cent relief from the date of registration.

 Application forms for Mandatory Rate Relief for charities and CASCs are available on request, email Rates team or call 01293 438615.